infews/keydown/README.md

 ### Write your presentation in Markdown

-Edit `my_presentation.md` and write your presentation as if it were HTML (because it will be):
+Edit `my_presentation.md` and write your presentation as if it were going to be HTML (because it will be):

     !SLIDE